hashicorp/consul/website/source/docs/agent/options.html.md

     with one of the entries on this list will be disabled and will return a 403 response code when accessed.
 For example, to disable all of the V1 ACL endpoints, set this to `["/v1/acl"]`, which will disable `/v1/acl/create`, `/v1/acl/update`, and the other ACL endpoints that begin with `/v1/acl`.
-For more general access control, Consul's [ACLs](/docs/guides/acl.html) should be used, but this option is useful for removing access to HTTP endpoints completely, or on specific agents.
+Any CLI commands that use disabled endpoints will no longer function.
+For more general access control, Consul's [ACL system](/docs/guides/acl.html) should be used, but this option is useful for removing access to HTTP endpoints completely, or on specific agents.

   * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
     This object allows adding headers to the HTTP API responses.